List of Fireman Sam characters: Ellie Phillips

+She was first introduced alongside Arnold McKinley in the feature-length special Heroes of the Storm.

 Arnold McKinley

 Firefighter Arnold McKinley is a firefighter in Pontypandy.

 He is an expert in technology and is often found in the office working on the computer.

+He was first introduced alongside Ellie Phillips in the feature-length special Heroes of the Storm.

 Chief Fire Officer Boyce

-Chief Fire Officer Boyce is the chief fire officer of the Pontypandy Fire Service from Newtown.
+Chief Fire Officer Horatio Boyce is the chief fire officer of the Pontypandy Fire Service from Newtown.

+He first appears in the 2009 film Fireman Sam: The Great Fire of Pontypandy.

 Pontypandy Police Force

-PC.
-Malcom Williams
+Malcolm Williams

-Police Constable Malcom Williams is a Police Officer in Pontypandy.
-He transferred from The Big City hoping for some peace and quiet, but not all as it seems.
+Police Constable Malcolm Williams is a Police Officer in Pontypandy.
+He transferred from The Big City hoping for some peace and quiet, but all is not as it seems.

-Sgt.
+He is the younger brother of Helen Flood.

 Rose Ravani

-Sergeant Rose Ravani is the Senior Officer for Pontypandy Police Station, and puts all of her confidence in PC Malcom to keep Pontypandy the safe and happy place it always has been.
+Sergeant Rose Ravani is the Senior Officer at Pontypandy Police Station, and puts all of her confidence in PC Malcolm to keep Pontypandy the safe and happy place it always has been.
+She is introduced in the 2020 TV movie Fireman Sam: Norman Price and the Mystery in the Sky.

+She is voiced by former Coronation Street actress Sasha Behar, known for her role as Maya Sharma.

 Adults

 Trevor Evans

 Trevor Evans is the bus driver of Pontypandy.
 He drives a 1985 Ford Transit Dormobile and is also an auxiliary firefighter in the original series.

+He is a romantic interest for Dilys Price.

 Dilys Price

-Dilys Price is the shopkeeper of the local store.
-She is a single mother to a son, Norman.
+Dilys Price is an original character from the series.
+She is the shopkeeper of the Cut-Price store.
+She is the strict mother to a son, Norman, whom she regularly disciplines.

+A single mother, Dilys is a romantic interest of Trevor Evans.
+She is described as a gossiping greengrocer.
+Dilys frequently misuses words.

 Her original appearance was similar to that of Coronation Street character Hilda Ogden.
-She has her own car introduced in Alien Alert.
+She drives her own car introduced in Alien Alert.

 Bella Lasagne

 Bella Lasagne is an original character from the series.
 She is an Italian citizen living in Wales and runs Bella's Café, a pizzeria in Pontypandy.
 She lives opposite the Price Family and has a pet cat named Rosa.
+She also has a pet goldfish named Pavarotti.
+Bella's "gentle and loveable" character was contrasted with the matriarchal approach of Dilys.

-She appeared from Series 1 to 5.
-She was absent from the sixth to ninth series but returned in Series 10.
-She has an Italian accent.
+Bella appeared from Series 1 to 5 but was absent from the sixth to ninth series but returned in Series 10.
+She speaks with a heavy Italian accent.

 Mike Flood

-Mike Flood is the handyman of the Flood family.
+Mike Flood is the handyman of Pontypandy.
 He has a green van used for carrying tools for repair work.
+He was introduced in Series 5 alongside his wife Helen Flood and daughter Mandy Flood.
+Mike is unlucky and regularly causes accidents.

+In Series 5, Mike spoke with a West Country English accent, but in the CGI reboot he speaks with a northern accent.
+In Series 9, he states that he hails from Huddersfield in West Yorkshire yet in the US dub he has a Brooklyn accent.